NinjaAzul/JS/README.md

 - [x] Working With For Of!
 - [x] Working With For In!
 - [x] Working With NodeList!
+- [x] Working With While and Do While!
+- [x] Working With Break and Continue!
+- [x] Working With Try Cath!
+- [x] Working With SetInterval and setTimeout!

 # ✅ Projects

 ### 📚 Project ArrayAndObjects